sysfce2/godot-docs/classes/class_label3d.rst

 **Inherits:** :ref:`GeometryInstance3D<class_GeometryInstance3D>` **<** :ref:`VisualInstance3D<class_VisualInstance3D>` **<** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Displays plain text in a 3D world.
+A node for displaying plain text in 3D space.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Label3D displays plain text in a 3D world.
-It gives you control over the horizontal and vertical alignment.
+A node for displaying plain text in 3D space.
+By adjusting various properties of this node, you can configure things such as the text's appearance and whether it always faces the camera.

 .. rst-class:: classref-reftable-group